 Memories are made on well-planned days.

 I have been married to my college sweetheart since 2003.
-During the summer of 2011, I became a mama to a 4-year-old boy.
+During the summer of 2011, I became Mama to a 4-year-old boy.
 (More on that story here.)
+Ten months later I welcomed my second son after a difficult pregnancy.
 I am blessed beyond words.

 As for my little secret, I’m a home manager straight to the bone.
 I make no apologies.